timoast/BICCN/README.md

 mamba env create -f environment.yaml
 ```

+Note that Genrich is not available through conda, and so needs to be downloaded and compiled separately.

 This creates an environment called `biccn`.
 Activate this environment when running the
 pipeline: `conda activate biccn`.